linkedin/isolation-forest/README.md

 algorithm.
 This library was created by [James Verbus](https://www.linkedin.com/in/jamesverbus/) from the LinkedIn Anti-Abuse AI team.

-This library supports distributed training and scoring using Spark data structures.
+The `isolation-forest` module supports distributed training and scoring in Scala using Spark data structures.
 It inherits from the `Estimator` and `Model` classes in [Spark's ML library](https://spark.apache.org/docs/2.3.0/ml-guide.html) in order to take advantage of machinery such as `Pipeline`s.
 Model persistence on HDFS is supported.

+The `isolation-forest-onnx` module provides Python-based converter to convert a trained model to ONNX format for broad portability across platforms and languages.
+[ONNX](https://onnx.ai/) is an open format built to represent machine learning models.

 ## Copyright